medined/cloudformation-templates/README.md

 DomainName is fixed and based on the stack name.
 This tightly locks down the security.

+* app-06-ec2-instance-example-stack - This stack shows how to create a launch configuration and an auto-scaling group.
+The EC2 instance is setup so that anyone can SSH into it as the `centos` user if they have the PEM key.
+The EC2 instance also has curl, git, unzip, docker and the AWS CLI tools installed.
+Additionally, the git credential helper is configured for the `centos` user.
+By default, a `t2.nano` instance type is used so that costs are held as low as possible.

 ## scripts

 All scripts are located in the `scripts` directory to make them easy to find.